mudithasasanka7/SmartSystemProject/README.md

 ---

-## **License**
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this project in accordance with the license terms.

----

 Thank you for exploring the **Smart Parking System** project.
 For any queries or feedback, feel free to open an issue or contact us.